samersm/fluorite/README.md

 * git merge testBranch

 * git push origin master        // To Push the changes to master

+* git rebase master     // To Take the master codes into different branch

+* git rebase --skip     // To skipping the commits already in master

 * git remote rename <old> <new>         // To rename a project in git